wmlepcha/valensita/QUICKSTART.md

 Visit your Laravel app to see the new design!

-### 3. Test the Examples
+### 3. Test the Example

-The design system includes three example pages:
+The design system includes a homepage example:

 **Homepage** (`Main.tsx`)
 - Full luxury streetwear homepage
 - Hero, products, categories, newsletter

-**Product Page** (`ProductExample.tsx`)
-- Complete product detail view
-- Image gallery, size/color selection
-- Features and sizing guide

-**Shop Page** (`ShopExample.tsx`)
-- Product catalog with filters
-- Sidebar filters, sort options
-- Responsive grid

 ---